microsoft/MLOpsTemplate/src/workshop/documents/part_3.md

 - Learn how to automate and orchestrate common tasks such as environment setup, training, testing by setting up a unit test workflow to run when code is updated in your branch

 ## Steps
-1. Create your own development branch where you can make and track changes.
-This branch will be your development area to create and test new code or pipelines before committing or merging the code into a common branch, such as ```integration```.
+1. Move to your dev branch you created in step 1 if you are not already there.

     How:
     - Navigate to the repo if not already there by running ```cd PATH_TO_REPO``` with the proper path to the cloned location.
-    - Run following command to create a new branch named "yourname-dev"
+    - Run following command to check out your "yourname-dev"
         ```bash
-        git checkout -b yourname-dev
+        git checkout yourname-dev
         ```
-    - This will set the working branch to ```yourname-dev```.
-To check, run the following command:
-        ```bash
-        git branch
-        ```
     ```json
-        ACTION: Create your own branch
+        ACTION: Checkout your dev branch
     ```

 2. Create an automated unit test task such that will be triggered by pushing the code to your development/feature branch.
 Let's use the ```Feature_Engineering``` module as the automated unit test to run to make sure the module performs correctly.